 Payne first encountered Lewis on his 17th birthday when a friend gave him a copy of The Screwtape Letters.
 Little did he realize that 45 years later this book would inspire him to write his first stage musical, Target Practice.
 Set in the Academy of Fiends, this energetic show features a cantankerous professor (Payne) tutoring some junior fiends on the art of tripping up humans (Targets).
 Since then Payne has written two Lewis based stage plays – Weep for Joy and St. Jack & the Dragon dealing with the two main women in Lewis’ life.
 The former, his American wife Joy and the latter his adopted mother.
 He was commissioned to write a number of biblically based plays for a Nashville based Bible college and after completing the audio version of a new Bible translation, was also commissioned to write Prisoner of Passion, a drama based on an hour in the life of Paul the Apostle.

 Payne, who lives in the UK, continues to tour throughout the US.
 Off the road he is either writing or filming.
-He is widowed with two sons and three grandchildren.
-He has recently been blessed to be married to the most joyous Englishwoman on earth.
+He was widowed with two sons and three grandchildren until recently when he remarried to a lovely Englishwoman.